-Macs are more popular than ever before, and with people still making the switch from Windows to Apple’s OS for the first time there can be a lot to take in.
-With that in mind here’s 10 tips we think will come in handy during day-to-day use of your MacBook or iMac.
+Macs are more popular than ever before - but for people still making the switch from Windows to Apple’s OS for the first time there can be a lot to take in.
+With that in mind are 20 tips we think will come in handy during day-to-day use of your MacBook or iMac.

 1. Take a screenshot of a specific part of the screen